Godech

-Godech (Годеч [ɡoˈdɛt͡ʃ]) is a small town located in the Sofia Province, of Bulgaria.
+Godech (Годеч [ɡoˈdɛt͡ʃ]) is a town located in the Sofia Province, of Bulgaria.
 The town is founded in a valley on the far west of Stara Planina, where the Nishava River passes.
 The settlement is about 20 km east of the Serbian border and has its highest peak Kom (2016 m) to the north.
 Godech is officially a town with 4,663 inhabitants (as of 2006).
 It is the administrative center of the Godech municipality.

 History

-A number of archaeological finds prove that the Godech region has been inhabited since the pre-historical times and since the times of the Thracians and Romans.
+A number of archaeological finds prove that the Godech region has been inhabited since the prehistorical times and since the times of the Thracians and Romans.

 The evidences dating from the Middle Ages and the Bulgarian National Revival are rather meagre.
 In 1453 Godech was mentioned for first time in the Ottoman records.
 There is a still preserved inscription in St. Nikola church in the village of Tuden and according to it the church was built in 1400 '"when the Ottomans took possession of Bulgaria'".
 About eleven years later another church with three apses and loopholes was built in the village of Gubesh, located nearby.

 The town's name is derived from the personal name Godek, a developed form of Godo or Gode or a shortened form of Godimir.
 It might also mean a "suitable, convenient place".